 The same can be said for plugins that include image gallery features, like tiled galleries.
 Many plugins (or even themes that include that type of functionality) can be very expensive to maintain due to bandwidth usage.
 They can dramatically increase the costs of your WordPress hosting.
 Jetpack offers it’s own image gallery features, and again, it uses the WordPress.com infrastructure to power this functionality.
 Both the related plugin feature and the image gallery feature(s) are free.

-You can read more about Jetpack and its features on Jetpack’s site at: http://jetpack.com.
+You can read more about the Jetpack WordPress plugin and its new features here, or on Jetpack’s site at: http://jetpack.com.
 To use Jetpack you do need to register for a WordPress.com account, which is free.
 Registering an account allows you to use the resources available on the WordPress.com platform, and it protects your user data between your site and the WordPress.com system.